rkatwala/Projects/Arduino/README.md

 Automatic Pet Feeder:

-  User answers questions about their pet, and algorithm calculate how often and quanity of the food.
+---User answers questions about their pet, and algorithm calculate how often and quanity of the food.

 Traffic Light System: